SilvanTeufel/TopDownRTSTemplate_V2_ReadMe/README.md

 1. Right Click inside the Content Browser inside the Unreal Editor -> Create Blueprint
 2. Go to "ALL CLASSES" Section and tipe the Name of the Parent Class inside the Search (Choose one of the ParentClasses)
 3. Click on Select
-4. Go in the Details Penal of you BP_Class and Type "RTSUnitTemplate" into the Search
+4. Go in the Details Penal of you BP_Class and Type "TopDownRTSTemplate" into the Search

 BP_UnitBase Setup
-1. For Character choose a Skeletal Mesh and a Animation Blueprint (there are Example Animation Blueprints in the Blueprint Folder All\Engine\Plugins\SwarmSimulator\Content\SwarmSimulator\Blueprints\Animations)
+1. For Character choose a Skeletal Mesh and a Animation Blueprint (there are Example Animation Blueprints in the Blueprint Folder All\Engine\Plugins\TopDownRTSTemplate\Content\TopDownRTSTemplate\Blueprints\Animations)
 2. Adapt the Trigger Capsule to the Mesh
 3. If you need a new Animation Blueprint for your Mesh Create it -> Right Click -> Animations -> Animation Blueprint
-4. Copy the Statemachine from my Example Animations Blueprints (All\Engine\Plugins\SwarmSimulator\Content\SwarmSimulator\Blueprints\Animations)
+4. Copy the Statemachine from my Example Animations Blueprints (All\Engine\Plugins\SwarmSimulator\Content\TopDownRTSTemplate\Blueprints\Animations)
 5. Go through all States and change the Animation.
 6. Check if the Transition Rules are Setup Correctly.
 If not you can easily choose the right state from a dropdown.
 7. Check Details of the Blueprint by Typing SwarmSimulator in the Search.